JanezCim/VozniRed/README.md

 TODO:
- - add buss times
  - if it shows zeros, it means that there is a)some error b)no more buses/trains left that day
+ - if you press close windows with mouse, it does not react.
+You can only exit with ESC
+ - only tested on raspberry pi 2

 Enjoy exploring!